ModelEngineering/ExtendedFitter/README.md

 # Version History
 * 0.0.3
   * dictToParameter can set initial value to random in [min, max]
+  * method_names can be strings or a FitterppMethod
 * 0.0.2 7/22/2022.
     User function must be self-describing, optionally returning a dataframe
 * 0.0.1 7/19/2022.
 First release.